davidosomething/grunt-wendy/README.md

 Follow the standards of the included eslint and markdownlint.

 ## CHANGELOG
+* 1.0.5
+    * phantomjs is now a peer dependency
 * 1.0.4
     * Ensure utf-8 output on process.stdout.write
 * 1.0.3